- Hydrological data management and exploitation

 - Hydrological data rescue

 I lead IT systems development for the National River Flow Archive at Wallingford, where we are developing and applying tools for managing and using river gauging station data.
 This includes time series data (such as flow and rainfall), gauging station metadata (on things like station history and measurement quality) and spatial datasets (catchment boundaries, gridded rainfall, etc.).
+We have live data streams, an API, and a related R package.

 I am co-chair of the Global Water Information Interest Group of the Research Data Alliance.
-I am a member of the Open Geospatial Consortium's Hydrology Domain Working Group, developing standards for water data transfer, including WaterML2.
+I am a member of the Open Geospatial Consortium's Hydrology Domain Working Group, who are developing standards for water data transfer, including WaterML2.

 I lead the systems for the COSMOS-UK project, streaming, processing and quality-controlling real-time data from telemetry and making it accessible via web-services.

-In my time at CEH I have helped produce the LowFlows software for the Environment Agency and SEPA, and software for implementing the Flood Estimation Handbook rainfall-runoff method, and helped commercialise these through Wallingford Hydrosolutions with whom I spent 5 years on part-time secondment as software manager.
+In my time at UKCEH I have helped produce the LowFlows software for the Environment Agency and SEPA, and software for implementing the Flood Estimation Handbook rainfall-runoff method, and helped commercialise these through Wallingford Hydrosolutions with whom I spent 5 years on part-time secondment as software manager.
 I managed the HYDATA software used as the national hydrometric archive in many developing countries and have extensive experience working in Africa.
 I have also produced drought analysis software and GIS-based water resources management software for the southern Africa region and have run numerous training workshops through projects such as FRIEND.